Go Back

 Along the periphery of an expansive heat dome across the southern United States that is set to bring stifling heat to millions, a weather pattern conducive for drenching thunderstorms has set up across a zone spanning from the Plains and Midwest to the Appalachians and mid-Atlantic states in the days to come.

-Fueled in part by a former tropical rainstorm that brought flooding rainfall to portions of Louisiana this past week, the thunderstorm activity through the weekend and into early next week will tap into an ample amount of moisture that is available.
+Fueled in part by a former tropical rainstorm that brought flooding rainfall to portions of Louisiana last week, the thunderstorm activity through early this week will tap into an ample amount of moisture that is available.
 This risk had already come to fruition Saturday morning as a powerful complex of thunderstorms brought damaging wind gusts and flash flooding to portions of Iowa and Illinois.
+Flash flooding occurred as far to the northeast as the Washington, D.C., area.

-Tallying up the expected rainfall from this weekend into early next week, a wide swath of 2 inches or more of rainfall is expected across the Midwest, Appalachians and mid-Atlantic.
-Within this zone, the potential for 4-8 inches of rain is possible in places like Peoria, Illinois and Charleston, West Virginia.
+Tallying up the expected rainfall from this past weekend into early this week, a wide swath of 2 inches or more of rainfall is expected across the Midwest, Appalachians and mid-Atlantic.
+Within this zone, the potential for 4-8 inches of rain is possible in places from northeastern Missouri to far southern West Virginia.
 In the hardest-hit zones, rainfall totals can approach the AccuWeather Local StormMax™ of 13 inches.

 More to read: